noeliavt/Credit_Risk_Analysis/README.md

 ### 2.2 SMOTE Model

-The results are pretty similar to the previous model.
-The balanced accuracy score is 64%.
+* For Smote model The balanced accuracy score is 62%.
-The high_risk precision is about 1% only with 63% sensitivity which makes a F1 of 2% only.
+* The high_risk precision is 1% only with 59% sensitivity which makes a F1 of 2% only.
-Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 66%.
+* Due to the high number of the low_risk population, its precision is almost 100% with a sensitivity of 65%.

 <p align="center">